Open API

 By handling token issuance on the server side and considering CORS, developers can ensure a more secure and reliable authentication and authorization process, protecting both end users and the resources they access.

-parameter during the authentication request, and the authentication server returns this value as is.
+The state parameter is used to prevent attacks.
+The client sends a random value as the state parameter during the authentication request, and the authentication server returns this value as is.
 The client verifies the returned value to confirm the validity of the request.

-parameter during the authentication request, and the authentication server includes this value in the ID token when returning it.
-The client verifies the nonce
+nonce is used to prevent .
+The client sends a random value as the nonce parameter during the authentication request, and the authentication server includes this value in the ID token when returning it.
+The client verifies the nonce value of the returned ID token to confirm the validity of the request.

 Clicking on the authentication link will take the end user to the Dentbird OpenAPI Log In page